Accidents are a leading cause of death and serious injury every year for children and young people.

 Please visit their websites for more information:

-Suffolk Fire and Rescue Service have launched an "Escape Plan" campaign to:
+in 2017 Suffolk Fire and Rescue Service launched an "Escape Plan" campaign to:

 Raise awareness of how to escape a fire safely.